OriginTrailClub/deepdive/how-to-contribute.md

 ---
-description: Any help to maintain this website is appreciated !
+description: Any help to maintain this website is appreciated!
 cover: .gitbook/assets/OT_Deep_Dive_Logo_Presentation_12.jpg
 coverY: -1027.3439116936875
 ---